Devlog #5: When the Platform Catches Up

 I've been building this exact thing for months.

 So I did what anyone would do.
 I turned off our stack and ran native teams on a real task.
 Three agents, a feature branch, a Friday afternoon.
 The messaging was instant.
 Zero setup.
-I felt the kind of stupid you feel when you realize you've been hand-rolling something the framework just... ships.
+I felt stupid.
+I'd been hand-rolling something the framework just shipped.

 That lasted about two hours.